-- Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies not medically necessary as determined by the Plan. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices as determined by the Plan (see specifics regarding transplants). - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Research costs for clinical trials (see Section 9, and Section 10). - Services provided by a person who is related to you by blood or marriage. - Charges for non-covered benefits and services and resulting complications, including services not specifically described in this Plan.
+- When a service is not covered, all services, drugs, or supplies related to the non-covered service are excluded from coverage, except services we would otherwise cover to treat complications of non-covered service. - Fees associated with non-payment (including interest), missed appointments and special billing arrangements. - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies not medically necessary as determined by the Plan. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices as determined by the Plan (see specifics regarding transplants). - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Research costs for clinical trials (see Section 9, and Section 10). - Services provided by a person who is related to you by blood or marriage.

 Section 7.
-Filing a claim for covered services
+Filing a Claim for Covered Services

 This Section primarily deals with post-service claims (claims for services, drugs, equipment, or supplies you have already received).
 See Section 3 for information on pre-service claims procedures (services, drugs, equipment, or supplies requiring prior Plan approval), including urgent care claims procedures.
-When you see Plan physicians, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
+When you see Plan providers, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
 Just present your identification card and pay your copayment, coinsurance, or deductible (if applicable).

-You will only need to file a claim when you receive emergency services from non-Plan providers.
+You will only need to file a claim when you receive emergency services from non-Plan Provider.
 Sometimes these providers bill us directly.
 Check with the provider.
 If you need to file the claim, here is the process: